debbiemartin/oxbury_pathfind/README.md

 ### What I Would Have Done With More Time

-I would have added more accessors to the pathfind module to return properties of the map and a visual representations.
+I would have added more accessors to the pathfind module to return properties of the map and a visual representation.
-I could also have enhanced the module to run as a script and accept input from the command line.
+I could also have enhanced the module to run as a script and accept input from the command line or a file.